Enhanced sampling methods for molecular dynamics simulations: Adaptive bias simulations

 The bias potential in Equation~\ref{eq:wtmetad_asymptotic} only partially cancels out the \hyperlink{ref:FES} {FES} and the \hyperlink{ref:CV} {CV}s are sampled according to a so-called well-tempered distribution

-which can be viewed as a distribution where \hyperlink{ref:CV} {CV} fluctuations are enhanced as compared to the equilibrium distribution, see Figure~\ref{fig:MetaD}.
+which can be viewed as a distribution where \hyperlink{ref:CV} {CV} fluctuations are enhanced as compared to the equilibrium \hyperlink{ref:Distribution} {distribution} , see Figure~\ref{fig:MetaD}.
 The bias factor determines the magnitude of the fluctuation enhancements and also how fast the height $H_{k}$ of the deposited Gaussian kernels goes to zero.

-By taking the logarithm on both sides of Equation~\ref{eq:wtmetad_wtdist}, we can view the well-tempered distribution as sampling an effective \hyperlink{ref:FES} {FES}, $A_{\gamma}(\vz) = \frac{1}{\gamma} A(\vz)$, where the barriers have been reduced by a value corresponding to the selected bias factor, as we can see in Figure~\ref{fig:MetaD}.
-This gives a rule of thumb for selecting the bias factor.
-It should be chosen such that the barriers become on the order of the thermal energy so that the system can easily migrate between metastable states on the simulation timescale.
+By taking the logarithm on both sides of Equation~\ref{eq:wtmetad_wtdist}, we can view the well-tempered distribution as sampling an effective \hyperlink{ref:FES} {FES}, $A_{\gamma}(\vz) = \frac{1}{\gamma} A(\vz)$ (up to a constant), where the barriers have been reduced by a value corresponding to the selected bias factor, as we can see in Figure~\ref{fig:MetaD}.
+This gives a rule of thumb for selecting the bias factor: it should be chosen such that the barriers become on the order of the thermal energy so that the system can easily migrate between \hyperlink{ref:metastab} {metastable} states on the simulation timescale.

 In the metadynamics literature, a temperature parameter $\Delta T$ is often used instead of the bias factor $\gamma$.
+Their relation is given by $\gamma = (T + \Delta T)/T$.
+We can re-write the well-tempered distribution in Equation~\ref{eq:wtmetad_wtdist} as

+where $\bar{\beta}=\left[k_\mathrm{B}(T+\Delta T)\right]^{-1}$.
 This introduces another interpretation of well-tempered metadynamics.
-We can view the distribution in Equation~\ref{eq:wtmetad_wtdist} as sampling the \hyperlink{ref:CV} {CV}s at a higher temperature $T+\Delta T$.
-The bias factor is the ratio of the \hyperlink{ref:CV} {CV} temperature and the simulation temperature, $\gamma = (T + \Delta T)/T$.
+We can view the well-tempered distribution as sampling the \hyperlink{ref:CV} {CV}s at a higher temperature $T+\Delta T$ (but with the \hyperlink{ref:FES} {FES} $A(\vz)$ fixed).

 Like most \hyperlink{ref:CV} {CV}-based enhanced sampling methods, metadynamics cannot work with too many \hyperlink{ref:CV} {CV}s.
 In practical applications, we are generally limited to biasing three to four \hyperlink{ref:CV} {CV}s.
 However, there are variants of metadynamics that allow us to employ a large number of \hyperlink{ref:CV} {CV}s, see Sections~\ref{sec:pb-metad} and~\ref{sec:be-metad}.